 What I would have given to walk the line with Johnny Cash all the way to the dining room.
 The country music sensation and his wife June Carter Cash were known for serving up southern delicacies in their Nashville home to friends and family alike.
-From their homemade chili to cornbread, the Cash Carter clan were always in the kitchen.
+From comfort foods like their homemade chili to cornbread, the Cash Carter clan were always in the kitchen.

 In fact, Peggy Knight, the caretaker and companion of the Cash and Carter families for over 30 years, shares the family's favorite recipes in the cookbook Cooking in the House of Cash, sharing over 100 of the family's favorite recipes along with short stories about Johnny and his family.